algorandfoundation/xHD-Wallet-API-swift/README.md

 SwiftLint comes with its own `SwiftLintBuildToolPlugin` and is such run as part of any normal `swift build` call.

-SwiftFormat is run as part of the pre-commit hook, and can otherwise be called from the command line with `swift package plugin --allow-writing-to-package-directory swiftformat .` to fix what it can fix by itself to get it to do linting.
+SwiftFormat is run as part of the pre-commit hook, and can otherwise be called from the command line with `swift package plugin --allow-writing-to-package-directory swiftformat .`.
 As this also triggers a `swift build`, SwiftLint gets run as well.

 The two do overlap but, generally speaking, SwiftFormat formats the code while SwiftLint warns or errors out on code-smells.